Items tagged “illustrations”

 Flexor retinaculum at the ankle is formed by reinforcement of the deep fascia of the leg by transverse collagen bundles and functions to prevent 'bowstringing' of tendons as they pass the tibiotalar joint.
 It forms the roof of the tarsal tunnel 1-2.
 Attachments medial malleolus of the tibia m...

-McBurney point is defined as a point that lies one-third of distance laterally on a line drawn from the umbilicus to the right anterior superior iliac spine.
+McBurney point is defined as a point that lies one-third of the distance laterally on a line drawn from the umbilicus to the right anterior superior iliac spine.
 Classically, it corresponds to the location of the base of the appendix 1.
-Clinically, McBurney point is relevant for the elicitation of ...
+Clinically, McBurney point is relevant for the elicitation...